 When he is comfortable with the engine noise, you can slowly progress to having a friend drive the car while you continue to reward your dog.
 Start with short trips at first, such as around the block, and gradually build up to longer sessions in the car.

-I found it beat to only take him to somewhere he wants to go.
+I found it best to only take him to somewhere he wants to go.
 The park, beach etc.

 The key to this desensitization training is to go at your dog’s pace and stop well before he reaches the point where he becomes stressed or anxious.
 With patience and lots of rewards, your dog can learn that the car is not scary after all!
 Car Sickness in Dogs especially young puppies can be caused by inner ear development.